jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 High-order connections mean that two system entities are indirectly connected via multiple hops (a hop means traversing an edge in a graph).
 Consequentially, it supplies additional semantics regarding the system entity's context @watson-2021.

-The problem is that the PG does not directly encode the side information @shadewatcher-2022.
+The problem is that the PG does not directly encode the side information #cite("shadewatcher-2022", "watson-2021").
 Therefore, `ShadeWatcher` uses the system entity's context to derive side information.
-A context captures a collection of system entities and interactions representing system behaviour @watson-2021.
+A context captures system entities and interactions, representing system behaviour @watson-2021.
 One can extract the context from the PG by building multiple subgraphs encoding the side information.

 The `ShadeWatcher` authors proposed applying depth-first search (DFS) to discover relevant subgraphs.
 However, to make DFS usable for this task, one requires further constraints for the method @watson-2021.

-First, one must enforce the time monotony of the events.
+First, one must enforce the time monotony of the collected system events.
-With that, the authors @watson-2021 mitigate cyclic dependencies that could happen because some events can connect to others that are in the past relative to the current event.
+With that, the authors @watson-2021 mitigate cyclic dependencies, e.g. a process returns a computed value to a parent in the past.
 Nonetheless, such connections have the potential to deliver crucial information.
 Therefore, one allows a single hop to consider past events.
 Secondly, handling entities with a high node degree is necessary because these can lead to a dependency explosion.